The 20 Best Status Epilepticus Doctors Near Me in Tokyo, JP

 Tokyo, JP

-Toru Hifumi practices in Tokyo, Japan.
+Toru Hifumi practices practicing medicine in Tokyo, Japan.
 Mr. Hifumi is rated as an Experienced expert by MediFind in the treatment of Status Epilepticus.
-His top areas of expertise are Cardiac Arrest, Disseminated Intravascular Coagulation, Ventricular Fibrillation, Hypothermia, and Splenectomy.
+He is also highly rated in 10 other conditions, according to our data.
+His clinical expertise encompasses Cardiac Arrest, Disseminated Intravascular Coagulation, Ventricular Fibrillation, Hypothermia, and Splenectomy.

 Experienced in Status Epilepticus